A little odd, massively sustainable

 Taking into account the huge amount of water needed for forage crops, cows require a staggering amount of water.
 Insects obtain hydration directly from food and use significantly less water than vertebrate livestock!⠀Also compared to vegetables, they are much more efficient thanks to their incredible protein content.

 CRICKETS HAVE UP TO 70% PROTEIN AND ARE A COMPLETE PROTEIN SOURCE

 They have a protein content of about two to three times higher than red meat.
-Crickets are a complete protein source, containing all the essential amino acids—the building blocks of protein that we can only get from food.
+Edible insects — and crickets in particular — are a complete protein source, containing all the essential amino acids — the building blocks of protein that we can only get from food.

 Vitamin B12 content in μg per 100g